mattyoung101/aspire_rv32/README.md

 **Verification tools**

-You need a C++ compiler that supports C++20.
-I use Clang 16.
-You also need CMake, Verilator, GTKWave, Icarus Verilog, Sigrok and Pulseview.
+You need the following long list of tools:

+- CMake 3.20+
+- Clang 16+ (or another C++20 compiler, but I only use Clang)
+- LLD
+- LLVM
+- Ninja
+- Verilator
+- GTKWave
+- Icarus Verilog
+- Sigrok
+- Pulseview
+- Flashrom
+- spdlog
+- Just

-All of these are in the regular Arch repos: `yay -S cmake clang verilator gtkwave iverilog sigrok-cli pulseview`
+All of these are in the regular Arch repos: `yay -S cmake clang lld llvm ninja verilator gtkwave iverilog sigrok-cli pulseview flashrom spdlog just`

+If you have Cargo, you can optionally install Just using `cargo install just`

 **Generating papers**

 Papers are written in LaTeX and built using `latexmk`.
 You will therefore need TeXLive and latexmk.
 You can install as follows: `yay -S texlive texlive-binextra`.

-The build script uses [Just](https://github.com/casey/just), a command line runner.
-You can acquire it with `cargo install just` if you have Cargo, or I believe it's on the AUR as well.

 **Developer tools**